influxdata/docs-v2/content/influxdb/cloud/get-started/setup.md

             _For information about what InfluxDB resource types exist, use the [`/api/v2/resources` endpoint](/influxdb/cloud/api/#operation/GetResources)._

-The following example uses cURL and the InfluxDB API to generate an all-access token:
+The following example uses cURL and the InfluxDB API to generate an All-Access token:

 {{% truncate %}}
 ```sh